postmanlabs/labs-docs/src/pages/docs/administration/updating.md

 ---
 This section describes the steps to migrate your team to the latest version of Postman.

 Postman v9 provides a consistent, improved API development experience.
-The Postman desktop app and [Postman on the web](https://community.postman.com/t/whats-new-in-postman-for-the-web/18203) are equally empowering—which one you use is a matter of preference for your workflows.
+The Postman desktop app and [Postman for Web](/docs/getting-started/installation-and-updates/#using-postman-on-the-web) are equally empowering—which one you use is a matter of preference for your workflows.

 * [Updating to Postman v9](#updating-to-postman-v9)
 * [Updating to Postman v8](#updating-to-postman-v8)